PrishalM/HealthIt/README.md

 ## Wins

--Creating Users and storing their data in our database with hashed passwords -Authentication - using JSON Web Token to authenticate users -Creating habits,storing data persistently in our database -Retrieving data from API endpoints
+- Creating Users and storing their data in our database with hashed passwords
+- Authentication - using JSON Web Token to authenticate users
+- Creating habits,storing data persistently in our database
+- Retrieving data from API endpoints
--Testing coverage for server-side above 70%
+- Testing coverage for server-side above 70%
--Using PostgreSQL effectively
+- Using PostgreSQL effectively

 ## Challenges

--JSON Web Token authentication
+- JSON Web Token authentication
-  -Storing token data locally
+    - Storing token data locally
-  -
- -Storing user account details
+- Storing user account details
- -Problems with Docker setup
+- Problems with Docker setup

 ---

 # Bugs (that still exist)

-[ ] Unable to display habit data on front-end
+- [ ] Unable to display habit data on front-end
-[ ] Edit/delete habit queries not connected to the front-end [ ] Not completely mobile responsive
+- [ ]  Edit/delete habit queries not connected to the front-end
+- [ ]  Not completely mobile responsive

 ---

 # Future features

--Users will be able to create their own custom habit -Users will be able to specify additional properties (e.g. exercise intensity, bedtime) to their habits -Encourage community interaction (e.g. implement messsageboard/forum for users)
+- Users will be able to create their own custom habit
+- Users will be able to specify additional properties (e.g. exercise intensity, bedtime) to their habits
+- Encourage community interaction (e.g. implement messsageboard/forum for users)

 ---